brow/rebeccabutler.org/consulting/index.md

 I design and build software that interfaces directly with people.
 For the last 10 years, I've focused on native iOS applications.

 I've built tens of apps from scratch and have worked extensively in large Objective-C and Swift codebases.
-I can help with hard problems in performance, stability, networking, persistence, concurrency, security, code quality, and design.
+I can help with hard problems in performance, stability, networking, persistence, concurrency, security, code quality, and user experience.

 As a startup founder, I'm also accustomed to working throughout the technical stack and solving business problems in a variety of ways.